dynatrace-partners/TechLab-Environment-Automation/README.md

     If you get a 401 error check the value of your dtAPI environment variable.
 Ensure both the initial and current values are set and the same.
 If they are set, verify the token is correct in your environment and it has the Write Config API role.
 Be careful if your token ends with a = as this can get cut off when copying and pasting.

-5. Inside your dynatrace UI check that the additional entities like the web apps have now had the environment tag added to them.
+4. Inside your dynatrace UI check that the web apps have now have the environment tag added to them.

 ![](./images/envtoken/modifyTagApps.png)